BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In this approach, the client is mainly considered to develop the SAMMs.
 The SAA would still be extensible with introducing new plugins on top of the compiled core plugins.

-A plugin shall include the following items:
+A plugin may include the following items:
 - Plugin descriptor json file,
 - Type module with type registry,
-- SAMM module with analysis registry,
+- SAMM module with analysis registry and
-- Type UI form js file with UI form registry and
+- Type UI form js file with UI form registry.

-- **Core API shall provide the registry routines which shall be executed by the registry functions of the plugins.**
+**Core API shall provide the registry routines for the new types, SP routines and the UI forms defined by the plugins.**

 [The overview of the problem](#sec31) explained the dependencies within the data.
 The dependencies/relations in the data require a link-based (i.e. pointer-based) data structure for the memory managemant.